NOTICE: This opinion is subject to

 challenging a personnel practice not appealable to the MSPB could

 do.
 See 5 CFR §1201.154(a); 29 CFR §1614.302(b).
-If the
+If the agency

-the agency in district court.
+agency in district court.
 See 5 CFR §1201.154(b); 29 CFR

 §1614.302(d)(1)(i).
-Alternatively, the employee may initiate
+Alternatively, the employee may initiate the

-the process by bringing her case directly to the MSPB, forgoing the
+process by bringing her case directly to the MSPB, forgoing the

 agency’s own system for evaluating discrimination charges.
+See 5

-See 5 CFR §1201.154(a); 29 CFR §1614.302(b).
-If the MSPB
+CFR §1201.154(a); 29 CFR §1614.302(b).
+If the MSPB upholds the

-§1201.161; 29 CFR §1614.303.
-The question in this case
+§§7702(a)(3), (b); 5 CFR §1201.161; 29 CFR §1614.303.
+The question

 Section 7703 of the CSRA governs judicial review

 of the MSPB’s decisions.
-Section 7703(b)(1) gives the basic
+Section 7703(b)(1) gives the basic rule:

-subsection, a petition to review a . . . final decision of the
+to review a . . . final decision of the Board shall be filed in the

-Board shall be filed in the United States Court of Appeals for the
+United States Court of Appeals for the Federal Circuit.”
+Section

-Federal Circuit.”
-Section 7703(b)(2) then spells out the
+7703(b)(2) then spells out the exception:

-“Cases of discrimination subject to
+“Cases of discrimination subject to the

-the provisions of section 7702 of this title shall be filed under
+provisions of section 7702 of this title shall be filed under [the

-the judicially reviewable action under such section
+reviewable action under such section 7702.”

 The enforcement provisions of the